Switzerland extends support to strengthen India's fight against terrorism | Devdiscourse

-Switzerland on Friday extended its support to India to strengthen its fight against terrorism in all its manifestations as President Ram Nath Kovind held talks with his Swiss counterpart Ueli Maurer and conveyed to him that his country has been a victim of state sponsored terrorism for decades.
-During the delegation-level talks led by Kovind and Maurer, the two sides agreed that terrorism poses a grave challenge to humanity, the President's Secretariat tweeted.
+Switzerland extended its support to India to strengthen its fight against terrorism in all its manifestations as President Ram Nath Kovind held talks with his Swiss counterpart Ueli Maurer and conveyed to him that his country has been a victim of state sponsored terrorism for decades.
+During the delegation-level talks led by Kovind and Maurer on Friday, the two sides agreed that terrorism poses a grave challenge to humanity, the President's Secretariat tweeted.

 In an apparent reference to Pakistan, Kovind conveyed to the Swiss delegation that India has been a victim of state sponsored terrorism for decades.
 "The Swiss side extended its support to strengthen fight against terrorism in all its manifestations," the President's Secretariat said.